-Line 2(b) - If you are a merchant in personal property and reported gains through a sales installment plan for the regular tax, you must recognize the gain (or loss) in its entirety for the year in which the personal property was sold.
-Enter on this line the difference between both methods.
+Line 2(b) - If you are a merchant in personal property and reported gains through a sales installment plan for the regular tax, you must recognize the gain (or loss) in its entirety for the year in

 Line 2(c) - If you used the completed contract accounting method to report the income (or loss) derived from construction of projects, and such activities exceeded one year, recompute your profit (or loss) under the percentage of completion method.
 Enter on this line the difference between both methods.